AlbertoV5/MidiToBom/README.md

 This is a temporary tool to convert midi tempo changes to TimingPoints in the .box file.
 It also supports Reaper files (.rpp)

-Written in python because I'm cheap.
+Written in Python because I'm cheap.

 The plan is to include these functionalities in the actual BoomBox Editor.
 Support for Reaper files in the tool is possible because of the easy to use existing Reaper parsers for python.